ukhsa-collaboration/data_management_system/README.md

 ### Background Processing
 DMS uses ActiveJob for asyncronous/background processing.
-This is configured to use `delayed_job` as its backend (development/production only) and like Webpacker, it is reliant upon an additional, external process to be started.
+This is configured to use `delayed_job` as its backend (development/production only) and is reliant upon an additional, external process to be started.
 There is a binstub for controlling this process (`bin/delayed_job`):

 - Start the process in the background: